 The committee discussed the option of setting high cut-offs to maximise sensitivity and reduce the number of second line tests required.
 The committee considered that high cut-offs would increase the risk of false positive results.
 However, people would usually be symptomatic in order to be tested and treatment is neither harmful nor expensive.
 The committee also noted that in current practice, people with test results close to the cut-off values would usually be offered treatment.
 Therefore, the committee decided to recommend relatively high cut-offs of 180 ng/L, or 133 pmol/L for total B12 and 25 pmol/L for active B12 for test positivity.
 If a homocysteine test is used, the committee agreed that clinical judgement should be used to determine which reference range to use, as these vary between different test manufacturers.
+The committee also agreed that it was important to point out that higher homocysteine levels are indicative of vitamin B12 deficiency.

 The committee also defined a range of values in which the results of the first line tests are not an adequate indicator of deficiency on their own, but when combined with further evidence in the form of a second line test, indicate a deficiency.
 The committee deliberated over the upper threshold of this 'grey zone', weighing the risk of false negative results against the impact of offering more people additional testing.
 The committee considered that the more second line tests are requested, the longer the turn-around time for results, which may impact negatively on patients.
 They also considered the cost impact of offering more second line tests.
-On the other hand, many people whose results currently fall into the grey zone, go on to have more appointments, referrals and diagnostic tests before receiving a diagnosis of B12 deficiency.
+On the other hand, many people whose results currently fall into the grey zone go on to have more appointments, referrals and diagnostic tests before receiving a diagnosis of B12 deficiency.
 In these cases, a higher threshold for second line testing could reduce the treatment delay for the person under investigation, as well as being cost saving.
 The range of test results on which a second line test could be offered was defined as 180 to 350 ng/L or 133 to 258 pmol/L for total B12 and 25 to 70 pmol/L for active B12, or 35 to 70 pmol/L for active B12 during pregnancy and breastfeeding.